 - Press the Install button on the setup wizard’s window to install Java.

-- Right-click the JAR file and select Open with > Choose default program > Choose another app to open the window in the shot directly below.
+- Right-click the Jar file and select Open with then Choose another app.

 - Select Java if it’s listed among the default programs.